 For more information on DRA’s mission and impact, visit www.dralegal.org.

 DRA is seeking a trustworthy, self-motivated individual to join our dynamic, results-oriented team.
 You have the opportunity to assist in all aspects of work supporting DRA’s high-impact civil rights lawsuits.
-You will work closely with attorneys and other staff on investigations, client outreach, communication, factual research, finalizing and filing court pleadings, trial, and settlement negotiations, among other things.
+You will work closely with attorneys and other staff on investigations, client outreach, communication, factual research, finalizing and filing court pleadings, and trial, and settlement negotiations, among other things.

-This is a full time position in DRA’s Berkeley, CA office.
+This is a full-time position in DRA’s Berkeley, CA office.